 If you specify a variable loop or hypervariable region in the check box, you will get the following regions excised.
 Please note that the hypervariable regions are somewhat arbitrary; at the database we have found these boundaries to be good markers of the transition between regions that are variable but can be aligned reasonably, versus regions that very are distinctive and different in length and content in HIV from almost all infections.
 We have included these regions for convenience, and because we have used them for population studies in the past.
 But if a different set of boundaries better represents your data and the hypothesis you are testing (for example, a longitudinal study sampled within a subject may have indel regions that are much more narrowly constrained) you should set your own boundaries based on your alignment.

 V3 is bounded by C296 and C331 using HXB2 numbering.
-It does not have a hypervariable region.
+The highlighted positions have also been included in the tool's output so that glycosylation sites across the boundary are accounted for.
+V3 does not have a hypervariable region.

 V4 is bounded by C385 and C418 using HXB2 numbering.
 The V4 hypervariable region is marked in red, in HXB2 it spans F396 and G410:

 The V5 loop defined based on gp120 structure, and is not bound by Cys disulfide bridges at its base; it is located in positions N460 to R469 in HXB2.
+The highlighted positions have also been included in the tool's output so that glycosylation sites across the boundary are accounted for.
 The V5 hypervariable region is marked in red, in HXB2 it spans N460 and S465:

 (example in V2)